Pierre Kory’s Medical Musings

 ∙ Paid

-The theory, or framework, is a cosmological one, arrived at iteratively through an interplay of insights between MB and me as we explored mineralogy, soil science, and modern biochemistry, guided by depictions in alchemical and scriptural texts and by our understanding of Shimanishi’s experimental work.
+This chapter introduces the theoretical scientific framework that converged around everything that came before it.
+The resulting theory is a cosmological one, arrived at iteratively through an interplay of insights between MB and me as we explored mineralogy, soil science, and modern biochemistry, guided by depictions in alchemical and scriptural texts and by our understanding of Shimanishi’s experimental work.

 Next, I must cite the work of the geochemists, biologists, physicists, and earth system scientists whose work informed ours, in particular Vernadsky, Cairns-Smith, Hazen, Russell, Lane, and Kappler, among others.
 Without them, our ability to make the connections below would have been impossible.